THE COLLECTION OF POSTAL HISTORY by Stuart Rossiter

 Stuart Rossiter left guidance to his Trustees that as much research should be devoted to the rapidly changing affairs of the twentieth century, as to those which have passed.
 He wished his resources to be devoted to the encouragement of research and of publication.

 In this article, only a few of the more recent books have been mentioned.
-It would take far too long to mention them all, but these give a flavour, the full list is on the SRT website.
-“Where is Postal History going?” isn’t the answer “Wherever we Historians choose to go”?
+It would take far too long to mention them all, but these give a flavour, the full list is on this website.

 The Rossiter Trust Newsletter